“What worries you, masters you.”

 – Thomas Hobbes –

-In the opponent of Thomas Hobbes theory, John Locke is another English philosopher that believed that human by nature is kind, love and positive.
+In the opponent of Thomas Hobbes theory, John Locke believes that human by nature is kind, love and positive.
 Locke was born on the 29th of August 1632 and died at the age of 72.
 His political theory on social contract argued that human nature is kind and tolerant.
 As well as Hobbes, he argued that human nature could make people be selfish and have the rights to defend themselves.
 He also believed in social contract theory which stated that government is needed in order to prevent chaos.
-However, in contrary with Hobbes, Locke argued that the power of government is limited – which in other words is not absolute – like Hobbes believes it that way.
-Because of Locke, now we have tolerant towards each other religions, respect each other and have fundamental rights.
+However, in contrary with Hobbes, Locke argued that the power of government is limited – which in other words is not absolute.
 Locke is the father of liberalism.
 He has influenced the ideology of democracy in the Western Europe as well as American Revolutionaries.

 “All mankind … being all equal and independent, no one ought to harm another in his life, healthy, liberty or possessions.”